MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-external-table-security-roles.md

 In this article, you'll learn how to use management commands to [view existing admins](#view-existing-admins) as well as [add and remove admins](#add-and-remove-admins) on external tables.

-> [!NOTE]
+## Permissions

-> You must be an AllDatabasesAdmin, a Database Admin, or an External Table Admin to control external table access.
+You must be either an External Table Admin on the specific external table or a Database Admin to run these commands.
 For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## View existing admins